Via Dolorosa, the path covered with tears

 The Altar of the Crucifixion, with the rock of Calvary, encased in protective glass

-The altar is at the place where the cross with nailed Jesus once stood.
+The altar is at the place where the cross with the nailed Jesus once stood.
 It is the place of Jesus’ death, as well.
 All pilgrims go down on their knees and put their hands to reach through the hole in the rock where the cross was.
 Behind the Altar, there is a gold shining icon of Jesus on the cross and the Virgin Mary.

 On the right side of the Altar, there is part of the cracked Golgotha rock, encased in protective glass.
-According to the New Testament, when Jesus gave up his spirit “The earth shook and the rocks split”.
+According to the New Testament, when Jesus gave up his spirit, “The earth shook, and the rocks split”.

 The Lance of Longinus or the Spear of Destiny